-Spring has sprung and the kids are out of school.
-If you’re staycationing in Calgary this year, never fear, we have lots of fun ideas for you!
+Looking for spring break fun for the whole family?
+Whether you’re staycationing in Calgary or visiting from out of town, we have lots of fun ideas for you!
 From tourist attractions and picnics, to urban hikes and daytrips, here’s how to keep kids busy over spring break in Calgary.

 2. Explore Calgary’s Parks